 The financial statements of the associate and joint venture are prepared as the same reporting date as the Company.
 Where necessary, adjustments are made to bring the accounting policies in line with those of the Group.

 2.12 Financial instruments

 (a) Financial assets

 Initial recognition and measurement

-Financial assets are recognised when, and only when, the Group becomes a party to the contractual provisions of the financial instrument.
-The Group determines the classification of its financial assets at initial recognition.
+Financial assets are recognised when, and only when the Group becomes a party to the contractual provisions of the instruments.